Lasyadri-k/comment-system/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.

+## Installation

+Open command prompt and run `npm install`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Installation of json server

+open command prompt and run `npm install -g json-server`.
+It will install json server in your machine.

+## Start json server

+Run `json-server --watch db.json` to start json server.
+Navigate to `http://localhost:3000/` to get your data.

 ## Code scaffolding